Giocrisrai/giocrisrai-copy-01/content/pages/about.md

 - I have worked with the management software: Trello and Notion.
 - I master different technologies in data science and automation processes.
 - Daily use of the different programs of the google woorkspace suite to optimize online collaborative resources.
-- I have constant training on Platzi platforma that helps to promote different
+- I have constant training on Platzi platforma that helps to promote different pro